LightningAlex/TPC/Documentation/Radgoll.md

 - Mesh Forward Inverted: Boolean determining whether the above mentioned mesh forward vector should be inverted (i.e. -Y instead of Y);
 - Skeleton Root Child Inverted: Same as `MeshForwardInverted`, but for the skeleton root child;
 - Disable Recovery: If this is true, a character can never recover from ragdolling;
 > Author's note: I have coded the ragdoll system long before writing this documentation - I can't figure out why the last variable is needed.
 It is not blueprintwriteable.
-It's value isn't changed anywhere, not even when a character's health reaches 0.
+Its value isn't changed anywhere, not even when a character's health reaches 0.